Milburn Price

-Price served as National President of the American Choral Directors Association from 1999 to 2001.
-Guest conducting and lecturing engagements have taken him to twenty-eight states, as well as Australia, Brazil, Canada, England, Germany, Hong Kong, Scotland, Switzerland, and Russia.
+Price served as national president of the American Choral Directors Association from 1999 to 2001.

 Publications

 Price has written texts and music for several hymns, some of which have been included in the 1975 and 1991 editions of Baptist Hymnal, as well as The Worshiping Church (1990) and Celebrating Grace: Hymnal for Baptist Worship (2010).
 His choral compositions and arrangements have been published by Hinshaw Music, Oxford University Press, Harold Flammer, Carl Fischer, Genevox, MorningStar, Coronet Press, Mark Foster, and Alliance Music Publications.
 He has been the recipient of an annual ASCAP (American Society of Composers, Authors, and Publishers) Award each year since 1980.

 He is co-author of The Dialogue of Worship (1998, with Gary Furr) and A Survey of Christian Hymnody (with William J. Reynolds and David Music, 4th edition, 1999).
 He has also written articles on music and worship that have appeared in Choral Journal, The Hymn, and Review and Expositor.